zannloo/tp/docs/UserGuide.md

 <box type="success" seamless>

 #### Output if command succeeds:
-- Displays message indicating specified student has been successfully edited.
+- Displays a message indicating that the specified student has been successfully edited.

 </box>